|A lot of famous people attended NY Cosmos' games

 DM: Keith Eddy (England)

-He played with Centro Iqueño and Sporting Cristal in Peru.
-He then started in the 1970 FIFA World Cup for Peru.
-After the World Cup, he was signed by Racing Club of Argentina, and followed by Santos of Brazil where he became a close friend of Pelé.
-When Pele signed for the New York Cosmos, he recommended Ramon Mifflin to come.
-In 1975, Mifflin signed with the Cosmos and remained with the team until 1977.
-He also played with the Los Angeles Aztecs and New York Eagles.
-Mifflin made 44 appearances for Peru.
+Mifflin played with Centro Iqueño and Sporting Cristal in Peru.
+He made 44 appearances for Peru and started in the 1970 World Cup.
+After the World Cup, he was signed by Racing Club of Argentina, and Santos of Brazil where he became a close friend of Pelé.
+When Pele signed for the NY Cosmos, he also signed with the Cosmos and remained with them until 1977.
+He also played with the LA Aztecs and NY Eagles.

 CM: John Kerr Sr (Scotland/Canada)

-Kerr began his professional career with Partick Thistle in Scotland. before he emigrated to Toronto.
-He signed with the Detroit Cougars of the NASL in 1968.
-In 1969, he joined the Washington Darts where they moved up to the NASL in 1970.
-He also played for New York Hota of the German American Soccer League and Club América of Mexico in the early 1970s.
+Kerr began his career with Partick Thistle in Scotland. before he emigrated to Toronto.
+He played for clubs in the USA and Club América of Mexico in the early 1970s.
 In 1972, Kerr became a member of the New York Cosmos.
 In 1972, he was was named league First Team All-Star at midfield.
-He then played the 1976 and 1977 seasons with the Washington Diplomats. capped 10 times for Canada.
+He then played the 1976 and 1977 seasons with the Washington Diplomats.
+Capped 10 times for Canada.

 CM: Vladislav Bogićević (Yugolavia/USA)

-Bogićević's playing career included 13 seasons with Red Star Belgrade where he was part of five Yugoslav league winning teams.
-Throughout his time at Red Star he was known by nickname Bleki.
-In January 1978, he joined the New York Cosmos.
+Bogićević's playing career included 13 seasons with Red Star Belgrade.
+In 1978, he joined the New York Cosmos.
 He was named to either the first or second team all-star team in each of his seven NASL seasons.
 He was also on three NASL championship winning teams.
 He was the league assist leader in 1981, 1982, and 1983.
-Bogićević was inducted into the U.S. National Soccer Hall of Fame on 14 October 2002.
+He was inducted into the U.S. National Soccer Hall of Fame in 2002.
 Capped 23 times.
 He played for Yugoslavia at the 1974 WC Finals.

-From 1969 to 1980 Van der Elst played for R.S.C.
-Anderlecht.
-In 1976 he was part of the 1975–76 European Cup Winners' Cup-winning squad, netting twice in the final against West Ham United (4–2) and, in the following season's league, was crowned the competition's top scorer at 21 goals, as the Brussels side finished in second position.
+From 1969 to 1980 Van der Elst played for Anderlecht.
+In 1976 he was part of the 1975–76 European Cup Winners' Cup-winning squad, netting twice in the final against West Ham United.
 He also played for NY Cosmos and West Ham.
-He was capped 44 times and went to Euro 1980.
+He was capped 44 times and went to Euro 1980, where Belgium reached the Final against West Germany.

 LW: Dennis Tueart (England)

 Tueart began his career with Sunderland.
-Following their relegation in 1969–70 the Black Cats tried in vain to gain a quick return to the First Division but found success in the FA Cup winning the competition in 1973 by beating Leeds United 1–0.
-In 1974, he signed for Manchester City and was part of the winning team in the 1976 League Cup final.
-He moved to the United States to join the New York Cosmos, where he not only won Soccer Bowl '78, but was named man of the match for netting two goals in the Cosmos' 3–1 victory over Tampa Bay.
-He re-signed for Manchester City in 1980.
-He also played for Stoke City, Burnley and Irish club Derry Cit.
+Following their relegation in 1970, the Black Cats won the FA Cup in 1973.
+In 1974, he signed for Manchester City, winning the 1976 League Cup final.
+He moved to the United States to join the NY Cosmos, where he won Soccer Bowl '78 and was named man of the match for netting two goals in Final.
+He also played for Stoke City, Burnley and Irish club Derry City.

 AM: Julio Cesar Romero (Paraguay)